John Cushing Aylwin

 Battles and Engagements

-Aylwin was wounded in the battle with HMS Guerriere and later was mortally wounded with a shot in the right shoulder during the engagement with HMS Java.
+Aylwin was wounded in the battle with HMS Guerriere and survived.
+He was later mortally wounded with a shot in the right shoulder during the engagement with HMS Java.
 He was awarded a portion of the prize money for both battles.
-He was also awarded two Silver Medals by the US Congress.
+He was also awarded two Congressional silver medals.

-Aylwin died on January 29, 1813 from complications from the wounds he received aboard the Constitution during the battle with HMS Java.
-He is quoted as remarking on his deathbed, “…Doctor, I have looked death too often in the face to be afraid of him now…” He was later commemorated for his service by the naming of several US Navy ships: a galley in 1813, a destroyer in 1914, and a destroyer escort in 1971.
+Aylwin died on January 29, 1813, from complications from the wounds he received during the battle with HMS Java.
+He is quoted as remarking on his deathbed, “…Doctor, I have looked death too often in the face to be afraid of him now…” He was later commemorated for his service by the naming of four U.S. Navy ships: a galley in 1813, a destroyer in 1914, a Farragut-class destroyer in 1934, and a destroyer escort in 1971.